 In my opinion, stone looks best as a trim for builds.
 Use them as pillars or foundations to line your builds with something that seems solid.
 Simple wood planks look nice with stone blocks and you can alternate between planks and stones in a checkerboard pattern to make a nice flooring.
 I personally prefer the texture of stone bricks or cobblestone more than regular stone.

 Stone has a smooth regular texture so it plays nicely with blocks that also have a smooth texture or pattern in them.
 The tops of logs work nicely with stone.
 Basalt works well with stone, from the tops or sides, as they both have similar coloration, but enough difference to help them stand out from each other.

-Of course what looks best is up for debate.
+Of course, what looks best is up for debate.
 Use stone wherever it seems to make sense or looks nice.
 Be creative and enjoy what stone blocks have to offer.

 Stone slabs are made in a crafting table with three stone blocks in a row.
-You can also make stone slabs in a stonecutter by placing stone in the left slot and selecting slabs.
+You can also make stone slabs in a stonecutter by placing stones in the left slot and selecting slabs.
 This has the benefit of only using one stone at a time to get two slabs rather than three stones to make six slabs.

 Site Settings/Site Permissions

 the Block list and find sportskeeda.com

 sportskeeda.com and tap on Allow